-8. COMPREHENSIVE LIST OF RECOMMENDATIONS

-This should also be applied to the public sector.

-- (h) Amend s 211(1)(h) to distinguish between donations and political donations and add definitions for these terms to the interpretation section of the Act. - The definition for political donations should be broad enough to cover donations to local authority candidates. - (i) No change to s 211(1)(i). - (j) No change to s 211(1)(j). - (k) Amend s 211(1)(k) to require the annual report to also be signed by the CFO (or another executive if there is no CFO) (if the financial statements are not audited and/or do not include an audit report). - Another option would be to incorporate this requirement into s 211(1)(c) (see suggested amendment above). - 3.
-Amend the Companies Act 1993 to remove the opt out provision in s 211(3). - Concessions in s 211(3) of the Companies Act 1993 allow shareholders holding at least 95% of the company's voting shares to withhold disclosure of select governance information, remuneration and information on the company's state of affairs.
+3. Amend the Companies Act 1993 to remove the opt out provision in s 211(3).

+Concessions in s 211(3) of the Companies Act 1993 allow shareholders holding at least 95% of the company's voting shares to withhold disclosure of select governance information, remuneration and information on the company's state of affairs.
 This is mostly used by companies operating in New Zealand that are subsidiaries of overseas companies.
-Once the concessional information is removed, the required content of an annual report can be stripped back to the financial statements only, thereby reducing the document's capacity to inform its users. - 4.
-Add penalties for failure to meet s 211 content of annual report requirements, increase existing penalties and fees, and require any penalties received to be made public. - All requirements should have a penalty and a regulator in place to ensure legal compliance.
+Once the concessional information is removed, the required content of an annual report can be stripped back to the financial statements only, thereby reducing the document's capacity to inform its users.

+4. Add penalties for failure to meet s 211 content of annual report requirements, increase existing penalties and fees, and require any penalties received to be made public.

+All requirements should have a penalty and a regulator in place to ensure legal compliance.
 While there are currently penalties for late filing of annual reports, there are no penalties (as far as the Institute is aware) for the content.
 In other words, the system currently sends the message that it is not what is filed, but filing on time that matters.

-Furthermore, the current penalties and fees for late filing should be significantly increased, as they do not currently act as a deterrent (see Appendix 5 for current penalties).
+Furthermore, the current penalties and fees for late filing should be significantly increased, as they do not currently act as a deterrent (see Section 4.2.1 for discussion on current penalties).
 The penalty for late filing of financial statements should be increased to \$50,000.
 If not filed within 28 working days, the penalty should be \$7000 from each director (new).
 If the penalty is not paid within 56 working days of notification, the company should be deregistered (new).
 Lastly, the Institute believes that entities that are fined (or pay late fees) should be required to make this public in their annual report as reputational damage may be a more effective incentive than fines to improve content and filing practices.